itm4n/PrivescCheck/README.md

 ### Misc

 ```
+Invoke-EndpointProtectionCheck - Gets a list of security software products
 Invoke-WindowsUpdateCheck - Checks the last update time of the machine
 Invoke-HotfixCheck - Gets a list of installed updates and hotfixes
 Invoke-SystemInfoCheck - Gets the name of the operating system and the full version string